fong/java-sftp/README.md

 ##### *Other Cases*

 ***Renaming a file in another folder***: This snippet illustates the response if the file is in another folder.
 At the end of these commands, the file helloworld.txt is renamed to goodbyeworld.txt within the system.
+This can be verified in the system file explorer.

 ```
 FTP folder: C:\Users\tofutaco\Documents\COMPSYS725\java-sftp\SFTPClient\ftp